JohnnyGOX17/john-gentile-website/kb/lifestyle/quotes.md

 -Lord Kelvin

+> Never attribute to malice that which is adequately explained by stupidity.

+-Hanlon's Razor

 ### Starting Up

 > If you are not embarrassed by the first version of your product, you've launched too late.